-TrustBoxes are Trustpilot's widgets - stand-alone applications that can be embedded in your website to show your most recent reviews, TrustScore, and star ratings.
+TrustBoxes are Trustpilot's widgets.
+Embed these stand-alone applications in your website to show your most recent reviews, TrustScore, and star ratings.

 1. Choose your reviews